 So fear not, intrepid monthly giving enthusiasts!
 Monthly giving will rise faster again if we keep focusing on these highly valuable long-term donors.
 There's far more hope here than for the Lions (although I hear they are only two years away again).

-Editor's Note: This the third part of the six-part series, Getting Forward to Normal.
+Editor's Note: This is the third part of the six-part series, Getting Forward to Normal.

 Getting Forward to Normal